 Breastfeeding with Newly Pierced Nipples

-If your pregnancy occurs less than a year after your nipples were pierced, there are some things that you should do to limit the risk of breastfeeding complications.
+If your pregnancy occurs less than a year after your nipples were pierced, there are some things that you should do to limit the risk of breastfeeding complications and mastitis (Bethesda, MD: National Library of Medicine; 2006).
 Start by determining whether you want to maintain your piercings or allow the holes to close.
 If you decide to allow the holes to close, you should remove the nipple jewelry as soon as possible.
 This will give your nipples the maximum amount of time possible to heal, hopefully without scarring and blocking the milk ducts.

 If you decide to maintain your piercings, do everything possible to avoid infections.
 Make sure that your nipples are healed before you start breastfeeding to prevent unnecessary pain or complications.
 Newborns typically breastfeed every two or three hours, so you will likely want to leave your nipple jewelry out for the first few weeks of breastfeeding.
 You may want to put the jewelry in between some feedings to prevent the holes from closing.